RTIInternational/harness-vue/docs/introduction/page-definitions.md

 ```

-This would then be imported and passed along to Harness Vue in your application startup:
+This would then be imported and passed along to Harness-Vue in your application startup:

 ```js
 import { harnessPlugin } from "@rtidatascience/harness-vue"